 I'm not quite sure why Ford did not give us a decent AGM battery but I figured with the amplifier installation above it was a good time to upgrade.
 An Odyssey PC1200MJT from Amazon (Battery Mart) installed using a hold down strap from Poly Performance (SKU WCB-HDAS-METAL - West Coast Battery P/N HDS-1200/1700) as recommended by Odyssey for this application....I also elected to add a piece of foam weatherstrip to the inside top of the mount.
 This was NOT plug and play but involved modifications to the hold down strap, battery box, and retaining bolt assembly detailed in pics below (Bracket pics borrowed from VW Vortex's vwtechr32).
 Key to this mod is removing the OE post clamp hardware that sticks up above the posts and prevents the battery cover use- replaced with M8 bolts/washers/nuts after drilling a hole through the post clamps and can be reversed in future if desired, no permanent modifications.

 Usually one of the first things I do is replace the OE lug nuts with Gorilla, the OE steel lug nuts with SS caps don't look great after a few rounds with a lug wrench and pose some concerns as outlined by Auto Fanatic.
-I have never had catastrophic failure as he did but just want something solid so......Gorilla it is, part number 61147CX sourced from Amazon.
+I have never had catastrophic failure as he did but just want something solid so......Gorilla it is, part number 61147CX sourced from Autoplicity but just get them from Amazon.

 [PENDING] Wanting to make my GT350 handle more like a GT350R, I initially looked at the Ford Performance Springs (P/N M-5300-W) but decided I did not want it any lower so I opted for the OE GT350R springs and rear sway bar from AutoNation Ford White Bear Lake (front sway bar is the same P/N on R and non-R):